aleff-github/my-flipper-shits/ChangeMacAddress_Linux/README.md

-# Change Network Configuration - BadUSB ✅
+# Change MAC Address - BadUSB ✅

-A script used to change the network configuration on a Linux machine.
+A script used to change the MAC address on a Linux machine.

 **Category**: Execution